 MS Northern Expedition ferry is a Ro-Ro passenger vessel owned and operated by the Canadian company BC FERRIES.
-The ship has max capacity of 600 passengers and 115 cars.
+The ship has a max capacity of 600 passengers and 115 cars.
 The vessel was launched in 2009 and currently operates on the Kaien Island-Graham Island ("Haida Gwaii") ferry route Prince Rupert-Skidegate (crossing time 7 hours).

 The ship's staterooms as categories are Luxury, Outside and Inside.

-- Luxury Cabins (aft on Deck 6) are beautifully appointed and fitted with flat TVs and DVD players.
+- Luxury Cabins (aft on Deck 6) are beautifully appointed and fitted with TVs and DVD players.

 - On Deck 5 (midship and aft) are located all 4-berth Outside Cabins (Quads), as well as Quad Inside Cabins (no window views).
 Outside cabins are with one non-opening window.

-- Each stateroom is fitted with toilet, shower, washbasin, 2 lower beds (twins / non-convertible to double bed) and wall-mounted bunk beds.
+- Each stateroom is fitted with a toilet, shower, washbasin, 2 lower beds (twins / non-convertible to double bed) and wall-mounted bunk beds.

 - All passenger cabins are equipped with life jackets.
 Additional life vests are stowed in marked lockers on deck 5.